Review Notes – Sociology 101 – Morrisville State College – Final Exam

 Types of Societies and Social Construction - Chapter 4

-- What types of societies have developed (relate to types of food production)?
+- What types of societies have developed in relation to food production?

 - What is Social Status?